pjreddie/darknet/README.md

    The procedure is documented in README.md.

-   Or you can see this [article](http://guanghan.info/blog/en/my-works/train-yolo/).
+   Or you can see this article: [Start Training YOLO with Our Own Data](http://guanghan.info/blog/en/my-works/train-yolo/).

 #How to Train With Customized Data and Class Numbers/Labels#